Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/oas_flow_trigger.md

 If the **Body** is a type _other_ than `string` or `Buffer` (e.g. an `Object` or `Array`), then **OpenAPI** flow-trigger may automatically JSON encode the response if there is exactly one response media type that is JSON (e.g. "application/json").
 Otherwise, the response content encoding is ambiguous, and results in a `500 Internal Server Error`.
 In this case, you should ensure you encode the **Body** within the flow and set an appropriate `content-type` header in **Headers** that matches the encoding for the **Body**.

-Additional validation is also performed to ensure the response body matches what's defined in your specification.
+Additional validation is also performed to ensure the response body matches the specification.
 Any mismatches will result in a `500 Internal Server Error`.

 #### Required body
-If the specification documents content for the response, then this indicates a body should be returned.
-Similarly, if no content is documented, a body should not be returned.
+If the specification documents a response body, then this indicates a body must be returned.
+Similarly, if no response body is documented, a body must not be returned.

-Note: in OpenAPI 2, responses have a `schema` property which is used to document that a response has content.

 #### JSON body validation
-If the response `content-type` is JSON, the response body will be validated as JSON.
-If a JSON schema is documented for the response, the body will be validated against it.
+If the response `content-type` is `application/json` or a derivative such as `application/user+json`, the response body must be valid JSON.
+If a schema is documented for the response body, then the body must validate against that schema.

+For other content-types, the documented schema is ignored.

 ### Response headers

 The response **Headers** that you set in the flow are optional.
 All response headers set by the [HTTP Respose flow-node](/docs/developer_guide/flows/flow_nodes/http_response_flow_node) will be sent in the response. {{% variables/apibuilder_prod_name %}} may set additional HTTP response headers for `server`, `content-md5` and `etag`, and they can be enabled or disabled in the [configuration](/docs/developer_guide/project/configuration/project_configuration#http).

-Additional validation is also performed to ensure the response headers match what's defined in your specification.
+Additional validation is also performed to ensure the response headers match the specification.
 Any mismatches will result in a `500 Internal Server Error`.

 #### Required headers
 All documented `required` headers must be returned by the flow.